 Is your Christmas cactus lush and healthy and ready to be pruned?
-Take those Christmas cactus cuttings and make new plants.
-The dependable, showy Christmas cactus is among my favourite houseplants.
+Take the Christmas cactus cuttings from your succulent and make new plants.
+The dependable, showy Christmas cactus is among my favorite houseplants.
 I remember my grandmother had one that bloomed each year.
 Perhaps that’s what inspired me to make sure I have one in the house each holiday season.

 There’s something about seeing those wee little buds appear at the end of the “leaves” that fills me with hope and excitement.
 Sometimes it’s probably because I feel so amazed that a plant that’s been rather neglected manages to bloom.
 (My green thumb is more in its element outdoors.)
 For indoor plants, I’m starting to catch on to achieving that delicate balance between overwatering and underwatering, while paying close attention to the plant’s environment (light, air, etc.).

 Could your Christmas cactus cuttings be from a Thanksgiving cactus?
 (And does it matter?)

 The term Christmas cactus is more of a North American plant name because of the time of year when the plant blooms indoors.
 The plant belongs to the Schlumbergera family, of which there are about six to nine species.
 They’re epiphytic plants native to the rainforests of Brazil, and typically bloom around May.

 In the last few years, there have been a lot of articles explaining the difference between a Thanksgiving cactus and a Christmas cactus.
 And it all has to do with bloom time and leaf shape (it’s easier to refer to them as leaves, though they’re actually flat stems).